andersonHSM/smartshop-turbo/README.md

-# Turborepo starter

-# Turborepo Starter
+# Product Search & Recommendation System

-This is a Turborepo monorepo starter template.
+This is a Turborepo monorepo containing a product search and recommendation system with vector embeddings capabilities.

 ## What's inside?